 The Yearbook of Moving Image Studies (YoMIS) reflects and discusses the academic, intellectual, and artistic dimensions of the moving image with an international perspective.
-The publication will be enriched by contributions from disciplines like media and film studies, image science, (film) philosophy, perception studies, art history, game studies, neuroaesthetics, phenomenology, semiotics and other research areas related to the moving image in general.
+The publication will be enriched by contributions from disciplines like media and film studies, image science, (film) philosophy, perception studies, design theory, art history, game studies, neuroaesthetics, phenomenology, semiotics and other research areas related to the moving image in general.

 YoMIS is a double-blind peer-reviewed, interdisciplinary publication aimed at an international academic readership; and therefore an innovative quality publication with a high level of international expertise.
 It is supported by an interdisciplinary editorial board and will be published annually as epub, pdf, and print on demand book.

 YoMIS is a premium publication planned and managed by the founders and administration board of the Research Group Moving Image Science Kiel | Münster.

 One of the big myths and metaphors of the postmodern age is the Cyborg, which includes a large amount of different meanings.
 The Cyborg often expresses the transformation and extension of the body and exemplifies a postmodern range of technical determinism and human comprehension.
 In this perspective the Cyborg is no longer a concept of science fiction, technical apocalypse or cyberpunk, but more a construct that highlights the relation of modern media technologies within our every day culture; as well as the body and mind of spectators and users of these media systems.
 We are connected with a variety of poly-sensual media systems, and we use its potential for communication, multiplying knowledge, spatial and temporal orientation or aesthetic experience.
 Therefore we are a kind of Cyborgs, connected to media by complex multimodal interfaces.